Congratulations to Kate Oxsen!

 Fully Human, Fully Christian, Fully Alive - can God's glory be announced in the 21st Century?

 Dr Alan Roxbourgh will address the above theme during this lecture which is a joint venture of the chaplaincy and Loyola Institute and will be preceded by Choral Evensong in the Trinity College Chapel at 5.15 pm.
-This lecture will be held on Thursday, 13th September 2018 at 6.30 pm in the Loyola Institute, Room G16, Loyola/ISE Building, School of Religion, Trinity College Dublin.
+This lecture will be held on Thursday, 13th September 2018 at 6.30 pm in the Loyola Institute, Room G16, Loyola/ISE Building, School of Religion, Theology, and Peace Studies, Trinity College Dublin.
 All WELCOME

 M.Phil.
 Christian Theology 2018